 - 1. Study of any stored insect pest (food preference and response to light) - 2.
 Antennal grooming in cockroach. - 3.
-Visit to a Zoo/ Museum of Natural History / Wild life Sanctuary and/or Study of local faunal biodiversity (Candidates are expected to submit a detailed report of such visit).
+Chemical communication: Ants/earthworm. - 4.
+Visit to a Zoo/ Museum of Natural History /Wild life Sanctuary and/or Study of local faunal biodiversity (Candidates are expected to submit a detailed report of such visit).